priya4-hari/JMeterScriptForJenkins/README.md

 <b>jmeter<b><br>
-This is repository, Which contains all the Jmeter Scripts What I have done executions.
+This repository contains all the JMeter Scripts I have executed.